trampgeek/moodle-qtype_coderunner/README.md

 ### Checking security

-The default Moodle install has all files in the <moodlehome> tree world-readable.
+Until recently the default Moodle install had all files in the <moodlehome> tree world-readable.
-This is BAD, especially if you're running code in the Runguard sandbox, because the all-important config.php, which contains the database password, can be read by student code.
+This is BAD, especially if you're running code in the Runguard sandbox, because the all-important `config.php`, which contains the database password, can be read by student code.
 So it's most important that you at very least ensure that that particular file is not world-readable.